 \section{Introduction}

-\IEEEPARstart{U}{nmanned} aerial vehicles (UAVs) are increasingly used in intelligent transportation systems for tasks such as traffic monitoring, transportation-corridor inspection, and low-altitude logistics.
-In GPS-denied environments, visual place recognition (VPR) functions as a localization mechanism for autonomous navigation.
-A primary characteristic of airborne VPR, compared with ground-based systems, is altitude variation.
-Dynamic altitude variations induce scale discrepancies in downward-looking imagery, which affect the performance of VPR methods predicated on fixed-scale assumptions.
-Therefore, aligning the observation scale between query images and the reference database is an important step for reliable geo-initialization.
+\IEEEPARstart{M}{atching} downward-looking UAV images to georeferenced satellite or aerial map tiles is a cross-platform remote sensing problem that supports local earth observation, map-based interpretation, and coarse geo-initialization.
+In this setting, visual place recognition (VPR) provides an image-retrieval formulation for UAV-to-map geo-localization by comparing onboard nadir imagery with a database constructed from georeferenced map tiles.
+Both the query and reference images are approximately nadir or map-like views; the considered challenge is altitude-induced scale variation rather than ground-to-aerial viewpoint transformation.
+A primary difficulty is altitude variation: changes in camera-to-ground distance induce scale discrepancies between UAV queries and fixed-scale map references.
+Consequently, aligning their observation scales is important for reliable cross-altitude matching and map-based geo-localization.

 Conventional aerial platforms typically estimate altitude using barometric measurements, digital elevation model (DEM) alignment, or time-of-flight (ToF) sensors.
 However, barometric measurements provide pressure-referenced altitude rather than altitude above ground level (AGL).
-Recovering AGL further requires reliable terrain elevation at the current position, which may be unavailable during GPS-denied initialization, and barometric measurements themselves are also affected by atmospheric fluctuations.
-DEM-based solutions are likewise limited in unmapped or weakly mapped regions.
+Recovering AGL further requires reliable terrain elevation at the current position, and barometric measurements themselves are also affected by atmospheric fluctuations.
+DEM-based solutions are likewise limited where terrain models are unavailable, outdated, or too coarse for the target map scale.
 Direct time-of-flight (dToF) sensors can provide metric distance measurements, but their size, weight, and power (SWaP) demands may exceed the payload constraints of small- to medium-sized UAVs.
-Consequently, vision-based altitude estimation presents an attractive alternative.
+Consequently, image-based altitude estimation presents an attractive alternative for aerial geo-localization from existing onboard imagery.
 Although monocular metric depth estimation (MMDE) models have advanced significantly, they are primarily optimized for near-field, pixel-wise depth prediction using localized textures.
 For UAVs operating at altitudes of hundreds of meters, the near-nadir view and the reduced fine-grained geometric details introduce substantial domain shifts, which limit the direct applicability of these dense regression models to global relative-altitude approximation.